MEERMANN-MURET, Swetlana (RUS/FRA)

 Art Song Course, Chamber Music

-Swetlana Meermann-Muret is located at the confluence of the three cultures Russian, German and French.
+Swetlana Meermann-Muret's artistic craft is located at the confluence of three cultures: Russian, German and French.
 Her musical talents are expressed under multiple facets be it on the international scene in quality of soloist, chamber musician, accompanist or as a teacher.

-Swetlana Meermann-Muret has made her rich experiences in educational field as a teacher and collaborative pianist working at the Musikhochschule in Karlsruhe and Frankfurt, at the Landesmusikakademie in Rhineland-Palatinate in Germany, at the Conservatoire Départemental (CRD) in Bourg-la-Reine, at the Conservatoire Régional (CRR) and at the school for adults in Lyon in France.
+Swetlana Meermann-Muret has gathered her rich experiences in the educational field as a teacher and collaborative pianist working at the Musikhochschule in Karlsruhe and Frankfurt, at the Landesmusikgymnasium in Rhineland-Palatinate in Germany, at the Conservatoire Départemental in Bourg-la-Reine, at the Conservatoire Régional (CRR) and at the music school for adults and at the university in Lyon in France.
+She gives master classes at the Landesmusikakademie of Rhineland-Palatinate in Germany and for several years she has been teaching art song and chamber music at the Crescendo Summer Institute in Hungary.

-Swetlana Meermann-Muret won her first prize at competition at the age of 11.
-After it numerous Prizes and Awards followed in Russia, Germany, Italy and France.
-In 2015 she became one of the winners of the 8th International Art song Competion Lied et Mélodie in Gordes in France.
-She got a scholarship of the Lipezk Region and of the Russian Government.
-In Germany she was awarded the Lions-Club- Prize, DAAD and ZIRP- scholarships, and in France she was selected for the Académie musicale de Villecroze.
+Swetlana Meermann-Muret won her first prize at a competition at the age of 11.
+After that numerous prizes and awards followed in Russia, Germany, Italy and France.
+In 2015 she became one of the winners of the 8th International Art Song Competion Lied et Mélodie in Gordes, France.

-A pianist sought for her finesse has a big repertoire ranging from Baroque Music to Contemporary Music.
-She likes to make her public discover certain composers little frequented such as Lekeu, Ljadov, Medtner, Gavrilin, Chedrin.
-It is also significant that her first CD included one peace of Rodion Chedrin beside famous composers.
+A pianist sought for her finesse, Swetlana has a vaste repertoire ranging from baroque music to contemporary music including contemporary improvisation.
+She likes to make her public discover certain composers little frequented such as Lekeu, Ljadov, Medtner, Glier, Gavrilin, Chedrin.
+It is also significant that her first CD included a piece by Rodion Chedrin beside famous composers.